-All District staff, including teachers, receive this weekly e-newsletter.
-Deadline for submissions is 5 p.m.
-Friday for distribution the following Tuesday.
+Behind the Scenes: All district staff, including teachers, receive this weekly e-newsletter.
+Deadline for submissions is 5 p.m. on Thursday for distribution the following Tuesday.

 Use this form to submit news stories and ideas to the District’s Community Relations team, and we’ll work with you to find the best way to tell the story.

 Please keep in mind that the more advance notice we have - three to four weeks, preferably - the better we can plan coverage of your story.

 If you have any questions, please contact Director of Communication Raj Rai at email@example.com or call (916) 971-7611.